 New sites, like Soundstripe, have emerged that offer high quality, royalty free music.
 Some sites charge users per song or limit the amount of songs they can use per month.
-At Soundstripe, we allow unlimited usage of our growing music library for a reasonable monthly or yearly subscription fee.
+At Soundstripe, we allow unlimited usage of our growing music library with a single subscription.
 Our music library includes a variety of different music genres and allows you to filter music based on the emotions and feelings you want to create as you play.

 A Soundstripe subscription will allow you to build multiple great playlists, so you can always keep the music on your gaming channel fresh and unique.
 Together, we can (lovingly) prove your mother wrong and show her that all those years you spent playing video games as a kid was actually focused training for your successful career as tomorrow’s next hit gamer.

 Check out our royalty free music subscriptions and then get back to gaming.